 In high school, Margaret thrived in Spanish and English, earning the Marian Campbell Writing Award in her first year and becoming editor of the school’s literary magazine, Ephemera.
 Her hobbies include writing, photography and making short films with her best friends.
 An an undergrad, she’ll study English and possibly international relations.

 “I chose Drew because I felt like I could truly belong there—like the people I came in contact with when I visited immediately welcomed me and cared about me as more than just someone who was going to pay tuition.”

 Henry enjoyed filmmaking in high school, as he loves movies and music both.
 He also became chapter president of youth group BBYO and played right wing back on the school soccer team.
-At Drew, he’ll study media and communications, marketing and psychology, as works toward becoming a talent agent.
+At Drew, he’ll study media and communications, marketing and psychology, as he works toward becoming a talent agent.
 He’d also like to play basketball.